header Photo by Michael Bowden / School Gig

 Quintana has long been thinking about how we consume images, not just how we make them, and what tools youth are equipped with when interacting with portrayals of themselves.
 That’s part of what drives him to teach digital photography at Cerritos College and arts education at UCLA.
 “Above all else, I lean on breaking ceilings for the next generation who follows me,” he says.

-Click here to read the full LA Times article featuring VAPAE Arts Ed 101 lecturer Felix Quintana!
+Read the full LA Times article featuring VAPAE Arts Ed 101 lecturer Felix Quintana below!

 The creative and scholarly contributions of the UCLA Arts community mine the complexities of the human condition, ask essential questions of our time, and expand the potential of creativity.
 Read more for a list of recent accolades and current and upcoming virtual and in-person exhibitions, performances, lectures, and events.